 The making process of this particular piece took place in Somerset (UK).
-In a Nissan hut, close to a lovely old watermill, owned by a good friend of mine.
-Together with a dozen other design product students we retreaded there for two weeks.
+In a Nissan hut, close to an old watermill.
+Together with a dozen other design students, we retreaded there for two weeks.

-Making for me is like second nature, I hardly sketch.
+Making for me is like second nature.
 I like to make fast, one to one models.
 Once these objects are shaped they communicate back.
-When a certain angle is not right, it doesn't feel good so it needs adjusting.
-I combined known and existing materials and techniques ranging from cabinet construction, woodworking, inflatable sewing and DIY electrics.
-I consider this a prototype of thought, and I by doing so I propose a visualisation of what I experience around me.
+When a certain angle is not right, it doesn’t feel good so it needs adjusting.
+I combined known and existing materials and techniques ranging from cabinet construction, woodworking, inflatable, sewing, and DIY electrics.
+I consider this a prototype of thought, and by doing so I propose a visualisation of what I experience around me.